nofarhai77/OS-msgSlot/README.md

 # Assignments goal

 The goal of this assignment is to gain experience with kernel inter-process communication (IPC), kernel modules and drivers.
+In general: drivers -> have message slot device files -> each has multiple message channels -> that can be used by multiple processes.

 1. A message slot is a character device file which processes communicate through.
 2. A message slot device has multiple message channels active concurrently, which can be used by multiple processes.